Skip to content

 Work with pipelines

 The table inventory, as created in previous recipe, is important to get the pipeline metadata created.
-The approach is to define metadata for each table in term of DDL and DML + parents and children.
+The approach is to define metadata for each table to keep relevant information for the DDL and DML files, the parents and children relationships.
+The recursive information is limited to 2 levels to avoid infinite loops.

 A source table will not have parent, while a sink table will not have children.
 Intermediate tables have both.